LukasChiama/Banka/README.md

 - User (client) can create an account
 - User (client) can view account transaction history
 - User (client) can view a specific account transaction
+- User (client) can transafer fund to other account owners
 - Staff (cashier) can debit user (client) account
 - Staff (cashier) can credit user (client) account
 - Admin/staff can view all user accounts